tribbloid/spookystuff/IssueTracker.md

 in pipeline mode, how to automate the test that depends on API/OAuth Key, while prevent the key from being compromised?

-improve directory XML formatting
+improve directory XML formatting ......................................................done

-merge MIME typecast into Page's API, and configure parsing of csv into it
+merge MIME typecast into Page's API, and configure parsing of csv into it ............................done

-merge into trunk/engine branch
+merge into trunk/engine branch ........................................... done

+optimize execution engine (NOT logical-to-execution optimizer): no longer need to consider simplicity of API +++

+stack multiple failover options for errorDump/errorScreenshot & cache read/write

+join ordinal key/depth key default to random hidden key to accomodate sort.